pragma-/pbot/doc/QuickStart.md

 the [`plugin_autoload`](../data/plugin_autoload) file in your data-directory.
 To autoload additional plugins, add their name to this file.

+The plugins that come with PBot live in [`lib/PBot/Plugin/`](../lib/PBot/Plugin).
+Additional third-party plugins may be installed to `~/.pbot/PBot/Plugin/`.

 You may manually load plugins using the `plug` command.

     plug <plugin>